Adolescent Depression: By the Numbers

 If that number seems high, that’s because it is.

 What makes this demographic of 8 million teens even more disconcerting is that as of May 2018, suicide is the third leading cause of death among teens (15-25).

 ATTENTION PARENTS: IT Is Paramount That You Learn to Recognize the Warning Signs of Depression!

 Parents of teens need to be made aware of the potential warning signs of depression.
 Failure to recognize depression in a teen could result in tragic, even fatal, consequences.

-On that note, we - at Monuments TC - have provided the following article for parents to read and digest.
+On that note, we have provided the following article for parents to read and digest.
 It is our hope that after reading this article parents are further able to identify a potential depressive disorder within their troubled teenage boy’s vulnerable psyche.

 Potential Warning Signs of Teenage Depression

 It is common for teens suffering from depression to also suffer from a co-occurring anxiety disorder.
 This added anxiety is mostly due to the fact that depressed teens have a difficult time handling other complex emotions such as anxiety.

 Note to Parents: If you notice that your son is having an increasingly difficult time managing his stress, it could be due to an undiagnosed depressive disorder.